t11e/kotohomes-docs/listing_api.md

 Adds type search parameter to constrain search for just sale or rental listings.

 Adds open_house_only parameter to only return listings with upcoming open houses.
+Adds open_houses to the response payload when available.

 Adds territory parameter to only return listings within your predefined territory.